 In our Absolute Advantage example, we assume that there are two countries, which are represented by a blue and red line, Blue Country and Red Country respectively.

 Consider this table, which gives hours required to produce one unit of Good A and Good B by Blue and Red country:

-The blue country has Absolute Advantage in the production of Good B. This is because it takes fewer hours to produce a unit of Good B than Red country.
+The Blue country has an Absolute Advantage in the production of Good A (2 hours).
+This is because it takes fewer hours to produce a unit of Good A than Red country, which takes 10 hours.

 As a result, Blue Country will be better off if it specializes in the production of Good A.

 As you can see from our example, it makes sense from businesses and countries to trade with one another.
 All countries engaged in open trade benefit from lower costs of production.